Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-05-class-overview.md

 ## Homework

-In the course website, there will be a `Homework` section and it should mirror that submission located on Moodle.
+In the course website, there will be a `Homework` section and it should mirror the submission located on Moodle.
+Let me know if that is not the case!

-You will receive additional directives and notes about homework assignments on the Moodle Shell every week.

-We are going to share each of our programs with each other via our github links.
+Feel free to share your programs with each other via our github links.
 I will have a forum for that each week as well.

 Additionally, we will have topics of discussion each week that will cover a variety of different subjects.